5olitude/ecommerce/README.md

    This file mainly describes about the token authentication process .
 We have used the JWT authentication from dgrijalwa but now the repository has changed .
 I have used the same implemtaion for signup and login from
     https://dev.to/joojodontoh/build-user-authentication-in-golang-with-jwt-and-mongodb-2igd , this blog is clear and precise about jwt auhentication rather than my explanation here.

-  ***There is an important think we have to remember when defining  array struct  the mongodb converts the array to a nil in document field***
+  ***There is an important thing we have to remember when defining  array struct  the mongodb converts the array to a nil in document field***

   So  to overcome this problem we make an empty array in signup function like this,whever a user calls the signup function it initialise the documents to empty array